B-smith94/library_management_system/README.md

 The book will then register that you are borrowing the book, and edit the appropriate data.

 Entering '3' will allow you to return a book you previously borrowed.
-As before, the program will ask you to enter your username and library ID before further action is taken.
+As before, the program will ask you to enter your name and library ID before further action is taken.
 Once it verifies your identity, it will ask you to enter in the title of the book you wish to return:

     Please enter the name of the book you wish to return: |